Jem (TV series): Music

-Ellen Bernfeld, performing as Pizzazz, Britta Phillips, performing as Jem, and Gordon Grody, performing as Riot, the lead singer of the Stingers, along with Diva Gray, Florence Warner and Angela Capelli were the voices of the pop, funk and punk electronica productions, supported by Britta Phillips's father, pianist Peter Phillips, and by guitarist Steve Bill, bassist Tom Barney and set drummer and electronic drum programmer Tom Oldakowski.
-Anne Bryant, who chose the singers and musicians, created a pure young pop sound for Jem and the Holograms supported by acoustic instruments.
-The sound for the Misfits was crafted as strictly electronic other than the addition of guitars and an occasional sax solo when the character of Jetta was introduced into the Misfits.
+The inclusion of music videos in Jem was a result of the success and popularity of MTV (Music Television) at the time, which began airing four years prior.
+The show contains a total of 187 music videos with 151 unique songs.
+Over 200 original songs were written for the series.
+Several songs are featured on cassette tapes of Hasbro's Jem toy line.
+Sunbow Productions employed several musicians and songwriters.
+Ford Kinder and Anne Bryant composed the music, and Barry Hamon wrote the lyrics of the songs.
+Britta Phillips performed as Jem, Ellen Bernfeld performed as Pizzazz, and Gordon Grody, performed as Riot.
+Anne Bryant, who chose the singers and musicians, created a pop sound for Jem and The Holograms supported by acoustic instruments.
+The sound for The Misfits was crafted as strictly electronic other than the addition of guitars and an occasional sax solo when the character of Jetta was introduced into The Misfits.
 This was done to create an identifiable punk electronica style in stark contrast to their rival singing groups.
-In season three, Bryant introduced the slower, smooth, sexy/funky groove for the third group that entered the show, the Stingers.
+In season three, Bryant introduced the slower funky groove for the third group that entered the show, The Stingers.